aildnont/HIFIS-model/README.md

   samples for a particular example.
 In our experience, setting this within the continuous range of _[1.0, 2.0]_ is large enough to produce stable explanations, but small enough to avoid producing explanations that approach a global surrogate model.
+This field is numeric;
+  however, it will be set to a default kernel width if a string is set.
 - **FEATURE_SELECTION**: The strategy to select features for LIME explanations.
 Read the LIME creators' [documentation](https://lime-ml.readthedocs.io/en/latest/lime.html)